 “We had people bring a wrapped gift to our house,” Mrs. Johnson said.
 “We would then take wagon rides, escorted by the police, to the police station to deliver the gifts.
 Everyone would come back here where people had donated pizza for everyone to enjoy.
 It grew so big, we ended up getting school buses to carry people to the police station.
 We had more than 100 people here.
 Santa would show up, we would have hot chocolate and roast marshmallows.”

-“Last year, even before we were open, we held the brunch at the restaurant,” Mrs. Johnson said.
+“Even before we were open, we held the brunch at the restaurant,” Mrs. Johnson said.
 “We didn’t even have booths installed yet.
-The Bridge radio station set up tables for us as the night before we held a blessing of the restaurant party.
-Take My Hand Ministries paid for the food for the event.
-Saturday, I woke up and realized that we would not be able to do the brunch this year due to the pandemic.
-People are still not comfortable coming out to eat and we were worried we would not have enough people.
-Because we don’t serve breakfast normally, we were concerned about leftover food.”
+The Bridge radio station set up tables for us as the night before and we held a blessing of the restaurant party.
+Take My Hand Ministries paid for the food for the event.”